Physics-Informed Neural Networks for Joint Source and Parameter Estimation in Advection-Diffusion Equations: Conclusion

 \section{Conclusion}

-This weighted adaptive method based on the neural tangent kernel of PINNs is presented in this paper as a promising approach to solve source inversion problems with parameters estimation from scarce data.
-This method has shown to be a robust method, achieving good performances in 2D and 3D advection diffusion equation with constants and non constants coefficients, despite the high ill-posedness of the problem.
-In our numerical results, we noticed that the approximation of the diffusion coefficient is the most challenging component compared to the velocity parameter, and this observation is addressed in \cite{stockie2011mathematics} as a common observation in atmospheric dispersion.
-Consequently, there is a need of prior information on the diffusion parameter or increasing the number of measurements data for a better spatial coverage in order to expect an improvement in the approximation of the diffusion coefficients.
-We have also trained the same problem in a forward context with measurements data on the solution given to the model in addition to collocation points, and we observed a very slow convergence in the approximations as compared to its implementation in an inverse case, therefore illustrating how PINNs is best suited for inverse than forward problems.
-The reliability of our method was not considered in this work, and therefore in the future, we could incorporate uncertainty quantification to this approach in order to study the influence of the each parameters on the PINN model approximations.
+This work presents a weighted adaptive method based on the neural tangent kernel of PINNs to solve a source inversion problem with parameter estimation from scarce data.
+The proposed framework demonstrated robust performance, achieving good performances in 2D and 3D advection diffusion equations with constant and non constant coefficients, despite the severe ill-posedness of the problem.
+Our numerical results highlight the difficulty in approximating the diffusion coefficient compared to the velocity parameter, and this observation is addressed in \cite{stockie2011mathematics} as a common observation in the field of atmospheric dispersion.
+Although the presented results are promising, one should expect some improvements in the accuracy of our approximations by adding a prior information on the diffusion parameter or increasing the number of measurements data for a better spatial coverage.
+We have also trained the same problem in a forward context with measurements data on the solution given to the model in addition to collocation points, and we observed a very slow convergence in the approximations as compared to its implementation in the source inverse case, therefore illustrating how PINNs can be particularly best suited for inverse than forward problems for some problems, as suggested as future work by \textit{Wang et al.} see \cite{wang2022and}.
+The reliability of our method was not addressed in this work, and therefore in the future, one could incorporate uncertainty quantification to this approach in order to study the influence of the each parameter on the proposed approach and also evaluate the performance of the model in the nonlinear case in 2D and 3D under noise variation.